Fotor Review 2026: Is It Still Worth Using? (Honest Take)

 1. Photo Editor

-The core photo editor is where Fotor started, and it still holds up.
-You get exposure, contrast, highlights, shadows, HSL sliders, curves, and sharpness controls — all in a clean, browser-based interface.
-Compared to basic tools like Canva's photo editor, Fotor wins easily.
+The core photo editor is where Fotor started, and it's still strong.
+You get exposure, contrast, highlights, shadows, HSL sliders, curves, and sharpness controls — all in a clean, browser-based interface that doesn't require a download.
+Compared to a basic tool like Canva's photo editor, Fotor wins handily.
 Compared to Lightroom?
-Not even close, but that's comparing apples to oranges.
+It's not close, but honestly that's an unfair benchmark anyway.

-The one-tap "Auto Enhance" button surprised me.
+The one-tap "Auto Enhance" button is surprisingly decent.
 I ran it on 20 different photos and found it overcorrected about 30% of the time (usually boosting saturation way too aggressively), but the other 70% gave a solid starting point.
 Not bad for a single click.

 2. AI Background Remover

-This is one of Fotor's genuinely strong AI features — and honestly, I was skeptical going in.
+This is one of Fotor's genuinely strong AI features — and look, I was skeptical going in.
 Upload a photo, click remove background, and it's done in about 3-5 seconds.
-The edge detection works well on human subjects, including hair, which is where cheaper tools usually fall flat.
-I tested it on a subject with curly hair against a busy background, and the result was cleaner than expected.
+The edge detection is accurate on human subjects, hair included, which is exactly where cheaper tools fall apart.
+I tested it on a subject with curly hair against a busy background, and the result was cleaner than I expected.

 Product photos with simple backgrounds?
-Nearly flawless.
+Near-perfect every time.
 Complex studio shots?
 Still quite good.
-It stacks up nicely against remove.bg and fits more naturally into your workflow since you're already inside the design editor.
+It's competitive with remove.bg and slightly more convenient since you're already inside the design workflow.

 3. AI Image Generator

 Fotor added a text-to-image generator powered by Stable Diffusion variants.
-You type a prompt, pick an art style (photorealistic, anime, oil painting, etc.), and generate images.
+You type a prompt, choose an art style (photorealistic, anime, oil painting, etc.), and generate images.
 It works.
-It's not Midjourney though — not even in the same ballpark.
-The outputs are solid for blog illustrations and social media filler, but you're not creating portfolio-quality art here.
+It's not Midjourney — not even close, honestly.
+The outputs are solid for blog illustrations and social media filler, but you're not going to generate portfolio-quality art here.
+Honestly, I think people oversell this feature in other reviews.

-Each generation costs "credits" — free users get a limited daily allowance that runs out fast if you're experimenting.
-That's a real constraint worth knowing before you dive in.
+Each generation costs "credits" — free users get a limited daily allowance, which runs out fast if you're experimenting.
+That's a meaningful constraint worth keeping in mind before you dive in.

 4. Design Templates

-100,000+ templates for social media, posters, flyers, presentations, resumes, invitations, and more.
-The quality is mixed, honestly — maybe 40% feel modern and well-designed, the rest feel like they were built around 2019 and never touched again.
-Canva has the same problem at larger scale, so it's not unique to Fotor, but it still gets annoying.
+100,000+ templates covering social media posts, posters, flyers, presentations, resumes, invitations, and more.
+The quality is, honestly, mixed — maybe 40% are genuinely modern and well-designed, and the rest feel like they were built around 2019 and never refreshed.
+Canva has the same problem, just at larger scale, so it's not unique to Fotor, but it's still mildly annoying.

-Filtering by platform and style works well, and the Instagram story templates are particularly solid.
+Filtering by platform and style works well.
+The Instagram story templates in particular are solid.

 5. Collage Maker

-Fun fact: the collage maker was Fotor's original killer feature, and it's still their best feature.
+Fun fact: the collage maker was Fotor's original killer feature, and it's still the best thing they make.
 It's fast, intuitive, and offers more layout flexibility than most competitors.
-You can work with grids, freestyle placement, or artistic collage styles.
-For photo books, event recaps, or quick family arrangements, nothing else in this price range comes close.
+You can work with grid layouts, freestyle placement, or artistic collage styles.
+For photo book mockups, event recaps, or quick family photo arrangements, nothing in this price range touches it.

 6. AI Photo Effects and Filters

-Beyond basic filters, Fotor offers AI-driven effects like "AI Cartoonizer," "AI Anime," and my personal favorite, "AI Old Photo Restore."
-The cartoonizer produces decent results for fun social content.
+Beyond basic filters, Fotor offers AI-driven effects like "AI Cartoonizer," "AI Anime," and — my personal favorite — "AI Old Photo Restore."
+The cartoonizer produces passable results for fun social content.
 The old photo restoration is genuinely impressive.
-I tested a 1940s family photo that was grainy and faded, and got a sharp, usable version in seconds.
-That feature alone might justify the price for some people.
+I ran a 1940s-era grainy family photo through it and got a sharp, usable version in seconds.
+That feature alone might be worth the price of admission for some people.

-Don't expect miracles on severely damaged images, but for faded or blurry old photos it performs way above what you'd expect.
+Don't expect miracles on severely damaged images, but for faded or blurry old photos it performs well above expectations.

 7. HDR Effects

-This is a niche feature, but worth mentioning because Fotor actually executes it well.
-Fotor's HDR presets avoid that blown-out, over-processed look that dominated HDR photography a decade ago.
-Landscape and architecture photographers will specifically appreciate this.
+This is a niche feature, but worth mentioning because Fotor actually does it well.
+(Side note: HDR photography had a moment in the early 2010s where everyone's landscape shots looked like oil paintings soaked in neon — glad those days are mostly behind us.)
+Fotor's HDR presets are more nuanced than that blown-out, over-processed look.
+Landscape and architecture photographers specifically will appreciate this.

 8. Batch Editing

-Pro and Pro+ users can edit multiple photos at once — applying the same adjustments, filters, or resize settings in one go.
-For e-commerce sellers managing product images or bloggers resizing feature photos, this alone might justify the subscription.
-Free users don't get access, which is a significant gap if batch work matters to your workflow.
+Pro and Pro+ users can edit multiple photos simultaneously — applying the same adjustments, filters, or resize settings in one go.
+For e-commerce sellers managing product images, or bloggers resizing feature photos, this alone might justify the subscription.
+Free users don't get access, which is a significant gap if that's part of your workflow.

 Fotor Pricing: Every Tier Laid Out